 Description and Range

-Black rockfish range from the Amchitka and Kodiak islands, Alaska, to Huntington Beach in Southern California.
-They have been found at water depths up to 366 m (1,200 ft), but are most commonly found in waters shallower than 55 m (180 ft).
-This species is known to form large schools in and around kelp and artificial structures.
+Black Rockfish range from Amchitka Island (in the Aleutian Islands) and Kodiak Island, Alaska, to northern Baja, California.
+They have been found at water depths up to 366 m (1,200 ft), but are most commonly found in waters shallower than 73 m (240 ft).
+This species is known to form large schools in and around rocks and kelp.